kpelzel/irDecoder/README.md

 NOTICE: This package is untested

-irDecoder uses a raspberry pi and IR receiver to decode any 38khz ir signal into it's underlying binary (or at least tries it's best)
+irDecoder uses a raspberry pi and IR receiver to decode any 38khz IR signal into it's underlying binary (or at least tries it's best)

 Dependencies
 ------------